Dominion Voting Systems: Software

 DVS voting machines operate using a suite of proprietary software applications, including Election Management System, Adjudication Client, and Mobile Ballot Printing.
 The software allows for various settings, including cumulative voting, where voters can apply multiple votes on one or more candidates, and Ranked Order Voting, where voters rank candidates in order of choice and the system shifts votes as candidates are eliminated.

 The Election Management System (EMS) includes a set of applications that handle pre- and post-voting activities, including ballot layout, programming media for voting equipment, generation of audio files, importing results data, and accumulating and reporting results.

 Adjudication Client is a software application with administrative and ballot inspection roles.
 It allows a jurisdiction to resolve problems in a ballot on screen that would normally be rejected, to be remade or hand counted because of one or more exceptional conditions like a blank ballot, write-ins, over-votes, marginal marks and under-votes.
 The application configures user accounts, reasons for exception, batch management and report generation, which in some jurisdictions must be performed by an administrator directly on a server.
 Ballot inspection allows users to review ballots with exceptional conditions and either accept or resolve the ballot according to state laws.
 Each adjudicated ballot is marked with the username of the poll worker who made the change.

 Mobile Ballot Printing operates in conjunction with the EMS, which creates printable ballot images in .pdf format including tints and watermarks.
 The image is exported to a laptop and then printed on blank paper to provide a ballot record.
 After configuration and setup are complete, the laptop only contains geopolitical information and no voter data.
 The system will also generate reports in Excel, Word and .pdf format, including total number of ballots printed and ballot style.

 Operations

 United States

 Dominion is the second-largest seller of voting machines in the United States.
 In 2016, its machines served 70 million voters in 1,600 jurisdictions.
 In 2019, the state of Georgia selected Dominion Voting Systems to provide its new statewide voting system beginning in 2020.

 In total, 28 states used Dominion voting machines to tabulate their votes during the 2020 United States presidential election, including most of the swing states.
 Dominion's role in this regard led supporters of then-President Donald Trump to promote conspiracy theories about the company's voting machines, following Trump's loss to Joe Biden in the election.

+Dominion has also been used in Puerto Rico, though in 2024, the Puerto Rico State Commission on Elections stated it was considering ending the contract with Dominion after hundreds of vote total discrepancies were found.

+In Texas, the Texas Secretary of State's Office has rejected three of Dominion's products (Assure 1.3, Democracy Suite 5.5, and Democracy Suite 5.5-A) from being used in any jurisdiction in the state.